 If you can only get bagged coal, the price can add up, decreasing the savings of using coal in the first place.
 Bulk is usually cheaper because you are not paying for bagging.
 However, not all areas have access to a local bulk vendor, making bagged coal the only way to go.

 Whenever you are burning a solid fuel there will be ashes to remove.
-Staying on top of ash removal will keep your coal burning furnace performing at peak efficiency and maintain the durability for years.
+Staying on top of ash removal will keep your coal-burning furnace performing at peak efficiency and maintain its durability for years.
 Our C Series comes with cast iron shaker grates and a removable steel ash pan to make cleaning a breeze.

 When you compare coal to other sources of energy, it puts out higher rates of carbon dioxide per BTU generated.
-Using high quality anthracite coal helps to reduce emissions as it has less sulfur content that other types of coal.
+Using high-quality anthracite coal helps to reduce emissions as it has less sulfur content than other types of coal.

-Clinkers or slag is when noncombustible material melt and fuse together as ash lumps.
-If not taken care of, clinkers can fuse together to form a larger one that can become a problem by hindering air flow.
-This can especially become a problem if low grade coal is used.
+Clinkers or slag are noncombustible materials that have melted and fused together as ash lumps.
+If not taken care of, clinkers can fuse together to form a larger one that can become a problem by hindering airflow.
+This can especially become a problem if low-grade coal is used.